marius311/pypico/README.md

 ## Authors

 PICO is written by [Marius Millea](https://cosmicmar.com).
 The CosmoMC plugin was largely written by Antony Lewis and Silvia Galli.
-PICO was originally created by Chad Fendt and Ben Wandelt (see http://arxiv.org/abs/0712.0194)
+PICO was originally created by Chad Fendt and Ben Wandelt.